-The Conservation Ambassadors Board encourages Chicago teens to learn about Lincoln Park Zoo conservation initiatives and plan projects to share this work with their peers and the general public, developing leadership skills and zoo-career knowledge in the process.
+The Conservation Ambassadors Board encourages Chicago teens to learn about Lincoln Park Zoo conservation initiatives and plan projects to share this work with their peers as well as the general public.
+They will develop leadership skills and zoo-career knowledge in the process.
 Teens work on tasks related to promotion, finance, event planning, and learning activities.
 Zoo educators provide guidance and advice, but decisions are led by board members, who determine the specific details of each project.

 To qualify, an applicant must: